thomasbelliott/516-1/README.md

 **Learning outcome:** After completing this assignment, you will have learned how to conceptualize and implement in code a simple algorithm.
 Algorithms are a foundation of computer science and computational linguistics.

-The algorithm used in this small project is widely used in applied linguistics.
-For example, it is one of the primary alrogithms used in adaptive computer-assisted language testing.
+**Broader impact:** The algorithm you will implement in this small project is one of the fundamental alrogithms used in adaptive computer-assisted language testing.
+ALT students have used this algorithm to develop an adaptive test of vocabulary size.

 **Programming concepts:** while-loop, binding, string, number, string comparison, condition.